European-Unified-ID/EUID-docs/api/v1/guides/dsp-guide.md

 | 2-b | | DSPs are required to honor opt-out protocol for EUIDs.
 For details on configuring user opt-outs and honoring them during bidding, see [Honor user opt-outs](#honor-user-opt-outs). |

 ## FAQs
-### How do I know which decryption key to apply to a EUID?
+### How do I know which decryption key to apply to a UID2?
-Updating decryption keys is handled automatically by the provided [RTB SDK](../sdks/dsp-client-v1-overview.md).
-Metadata supplied with the EUID token discloses the timestamp of encryption, which informs which decryption key applies.
+The provided [RTB SDK](../sdks/dsp-client-v1-overview.md) updates decryption keys automatically.
+Metadata supplied with the UID2 token discloses the IDs of the decryption keys to use.

 ### Where do I get the decryption keys?
-The [RTB SDK](../sdks/dsp-client-v1-overview.md) library communicates with the EUID service in the background and periodically fetches the latest keys.
+You can use the [RTB SDK](../sdks/dsp-client-v1-overview.md) library to communicate with the UID2 service and fetch the latest keys.
+To make sure that the keys remain up-to-date, it is recommended to fetch them periodically, for example, once every hour.

 ### How do I know if/when the salt bucket has rotated?
-The DSP is not privy to when the EUID salt bucket rotates.
+The DSP is not privy to when the UID2 salt bucket rotates.
 This is similar to a DSP being unaware if users cleared their cookies.
 Salt bucket rotation has no significant impact on the DSP.

 ### Should the DSP be concerned with latency?
-The EUID service does not introduce latency into the bidding process.
-Any latency experienced can be attributed to the network, not the EUID service.
+The UID2 service does not introduce latency into the bidding process.
+Any latency experienced can be attributed to the network, not the UID2 service.

-### How should the DSP maintain proper frequency capping with EUID?
+### How should the DSP maintain proper frequency capping with UID2?
-The EUID has the same chance as a cookie of becoming stale.
-Hence, the DSP can adapt the same infrastructure currently used for cookie or deviceID-based frequency capping for EUID.
-For details, see this [FAQ](../guides/advertiser-dataprovider-guide.md#how-do-i-know-when-to-refresh-the-euid-due-to-salt-bucket-rotation) on salt bucket rotation.
+The UID2 has the same chance as a cookie of becoming stale.
+Hence, the DSP can adapt the same infrastructure currently used for cookie or deviceID-based frequency capping for UID2.
+For details, see this [FAQ](../guides/advertiser-dataprovider-guide.md#how-do-i-know-when-to-refresh-the-uid2-due-to-salt-bucket-rotation) on salt bucket rotation.

+### Will all user opt-out traffic be sent to the DSP?
+Yes, all opt-outs from the UID2 [Transparency and Control Portal](https://transparentadvertising.org/) will hit the opt-out endpoint that the DSP must configure to [honor user opt-outs](#honor-user-opt-outs).

+### Is the DSP expected to handle opt-out signals only for the UID2s that they already store?
+In some cases a DSP may receive a UID2 token for a newly-stored UID2 where the token is generated before the opt-out timestamp.
+The DSP is not allowed to bid on such tokens.
+It is therefore recommended to store all opt out signals regardless of whether the corresponding UID2 is currently stored by the DSP or not.
+For details, see the diagram in [Bidding Opt-Out Logic](#bidding-opt-out-logic).

+### How long should the DSP keep the opt-out list?
+At least for 30 days.